Radicalism in the United States: Timeline

+1871: Georgia's Reconstruction government collapses as Democratic nominee James M. Smith is elected governor.

 1872: Grant is re-elected by a landslide, causing the Liberal Republicans to disband.

 1873: The Anti-Monopoly Party is formed.
+Texas's Reconstruction government collapses as Democratic nominee Richard Coke is elected governor.

 1874: The Greenback Party is formed.
+Arkansas's Reconstruction government collapses as Democratic nominee Augustus H. Garland is elected governor; Alabama's Reconstruction government collapses as Democratic nominee George S. Houston is elected governor.

 1875: The Southern Farmers' Alliance is formed.

+1876: Mississippi's Reconstruction government collapses as Democrat John Marshall Stone becomes governor; North Carolina's Reconstruction government collapses as Democratic nominee Zebulon B. Vance is elected governor; Florida's Reconstruction government collapses as Democratic nominee George Franklin Drew is elected governor.

 1877: The Northern Farmers' Alliance is formed.

-1876: Rutherford B. Hayes is sworn into office as a result of the Compromise of 1877, ending reconstruction and federal protection of the African American population of the south.
+Louisiana's Reconstruction government collapses as Democrat Francis T. Nicholls becomes governor.
+South Carolina's Reconstruction government collapses as Democrat Wade Hampton III becomes governor.
+Rutherford B. Hayes is sworn into office, and with the Democratic Party holding the House of Representatives, Reconstruction and federal protection of the African American population in the South come to an end.

-1880: Ulysses S. Grant fails to win a third Republican Nomination.
+1880: Ulysses S. Grant fails to win a third Republican nomination.

 1881: The Readjuster Party is formed.

 1886: The Colored Farmers' Alliance is formed.

 1890: The Sherman Antitrust Act is signed into law, making cartels and certain anti-competitive actions illegal.

 1892: The Farmers' Alliances form a third party, the People's Party, also known as the Populist Party.
 While it initially tries to win the black vote from the Republicans, much of it would eventually gain a more white supremacist character.
-They would go on to win 11 house seats, 3 senate seats, and the Colorado Governorship in the following midterms.
+They would go on to win 11 House seats, 3 Senate seats, and the Colorado governorship in the following midterms.

 1894: The Republican and Populist parties of North Carolina begin collaborating via electoral fusion.
 This coalition included African Americans, causing significant gains for civil rights in the state.

-1896: The Populist Party nominates Democratic nominee William Jennings Bryan to be President after his Cross of Gold speech, though with a different Vice President.
+1896: The Populist Party nominates Democratic nominee William Jennings Bryan for President after his Cross of Gold speech, though with a different vice president.
 This proves to be disastrous for the party, with the Democrats significantly sapping away at the base of the Populists.
-The populists would never recover from this, and would be a shadow of their former selves.
+The Populists would never recover from this and would be a shadow of their former selves.